ItsDrike/itsdrike.com/content/posts/software-licenses.md

 ---

 I wanted to talk a bit about what are software licenses, what different types of these licenses are there and why are they really important to know about and to know which one you like the most.
-Not choosing a proper license for your projects may lead to your code being used by others in ways you don't like and depending on the license you chose, you may not even have a way to really do anything about it.
+Choosing a wrong license for your projects may lead to your code being used by others in ways you don't like and depending on the license you chose, you may not even have a way to really do anything about it.
 It is also important so that you personally won't misuse any code.
 Stealing code is illegal and you may get in trouble for it, so it is always good to know what you can and can't do with the code of others.

 ## Why are licenses important